USDA loans offer a unique benefit: in some situations, you can roll your closing costs into your loan.

 The majority of properties do not require flood insurance.
 However, you will be required to purchase it if your flood certification indicates that the property is in a flood zone.
 The lender will collect at least one year’s worth of premiums at closing.

-You can roll closing costs into a USDA loan only when the appraised value comes in higher than the purchase price.
+You can roll closing costs into a USDA loan when the appraised value comes in higher than the purchase price.
 Because you never know when the value will come in higher, it’s better to ask for a closing cost credit from the seller.

 No. USDA is the only major loan type that allows you to finance closing costs.
 Conventional, FHA, and VA loans do not offer this benefit.